cunyap/pypocquant/manual/UserInstructions.md

 An analysis pipeline can be run either from the command line (good for automating large numbers of analysis) or from a desktop application.

-> At current stage, almost all operations are supported from the user interface, with the exception of the optional [Split images by strip manufacturer](#Split-images-by-POCT-manufacturer) step.

 <img src="ui_images/ui_full_empty.JPG"/>

 ## Command line workflow <a name="command_line_workflow"></a>